 Keep It Quiet Until You’re Approved

-Announcing your purchase on social media before board approval can backfire.
-Co-op boards value discretion and often prefer to review candidates quietly.
+Telling people on social media that you bought something before the board approves it can backfire.
+Co-op boards value privacy and often like to look over candidates in private.

 Don’t Jump the Gun on Renovations